Positive paths in diffeomorphism groups of manifolds with a contact distribution: Introduction

 \subsection{Norms on groups of diffeomorphisms}

-A further direct consequence of Theorem \ref{thm:path} and Corollary \ref{thm:Leg} is that, different from contact geometry \cite{Shelukhin17, Rosen20}, the notion of contact Hamiltonian can not be used to define any meaningful Hofer-type (psudo-) norms or metrics on the group $\diff_0(M)$ or the isotopy class of any submanifold.
+A further direct consequence of Theorem \ref{thm:path} and Corollary \ref{thm:Leg} is that, in contrast to contact geometry \cite{Shelukhin17, Rosen20}, the notion of contact Hamiltonian can not be used to define any meaningful Hofer-type (psudo-) norms or metrics on the group $\diff_c(M)$ or the isotopy class of any submanifold.